zmake/zmake.github.io/README.md

 Individual directories may include parameter overrides with a file named zmake.ztxt.
 The complete list of overrideable parameters is defined in src/zmake/ProjectData.cpp (look for WTON_MEMBER)

+zmake is built with zmake.
+Look at its examples directory for many use cases.